alstr/todo-to-issue-action/README.md

 This action will convert your `# TODO` comments to GitHub issues when a new commit is pushed.

 The new issue will contain a link to the line in the file containing the TODO, together with a code snippet and any defined labels.
-The action performs a `GET` request to retrieve GitHub's [`languages.yml` file](https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file to apply highlighting to the snippet.
+The action performs a `GET` request to retrieve GitHub's [`languages.yml` file](https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) to determine the correct comment syntax to look for, and apply the relevant code highlighting.

 It will also close an issue when a `# TODO` is removed in a pushed commit.
 A comment will be posted with the ref of the commit that it was closed by.

-The `# TODO` comment is commonly used in Python, but this can be customised to whatever you want.
+## Important information about v3.0

+This version is a complete rewrite of the action.
+TODO labels are now parsed dynamically based on the file type identified by the action.
+As such, you no longer need to hard-code the `LABEL` or `COMMENT_MARKER` inputs (unless you have very specific requirements).
+If you do provide these, the action will revert to the prior v2.4.1 version.

+Syntax data for identifying comments is defined in `syntax.json`.
+Whilst this file is not yet exhaustive, it is provided as a starting point and can be easily updated (pull requests welcome).
+It has not been tested beyond the current markers specified in this file, so the core parser may need modifying to handle any new types.

+A few basic tests are included if you would like to see how the new action works.

 ## Summary
 - [Usage](#usage)